elodielu/elodielu.github.io/_posts/2018-04-19-text-analysis-media.md

 ### Dear presidents
 <img src="https://elodielu.github.io/picture/president2.png" width = "1080">

+Average “tone” of all documents containing one or more mentions of this event. **Average tone** can be used as a method of filtering the “context” of events as a subtle measure of the importance of an event and as a proxy for the “impact” of that event.
 When events happended around the world involve Trump or Obama, how positive are they?

 <img src="https://elodielu.github.io/picture/tone2.png" width = "1080">

+**Goldstein Scale** captures the theoretical potential impact that type of event will have on the stability of a country.
+When events happended around the world involve Trump or Obama, what's the impact on the country?

 <img src="https://elodielu.github.io/picture/gscore.png" width = "1080">

+The media is in much favor of Obama, but the events

 ## How to make the data speak
 ### Data Extraction from BigQuery(SQL)